-The prokaryotic immune system comes in a variety of different types that all carry out the same reaction namely the defence against foreign DNA or RNA.
-Data about the different systems reported show, that although they carry out the same reaction they clearly differ in various aspects of the pathway.
-The different types of CRISPR-Cas have been grouped on the basis of their various Cas proteins into three major classes: CRISPR-Cas type I, II and III (7), that have been further divided into initially ten subclasses (IA-F; IIA-B; IIIA-B) (7), with the number of newly defined subclasses constantly rising as more data about the systems are reported (10,11).
+The prokaryotic immune system comes in a variety of different types that carry out the same reaction, namely the defense against foreign DNA or RNA.
+Data about the different systems reported show that although they carry out the same reaction they clearly differ in various aspects of the pathway.
+The different types of CRISPR-Cas have been grouped on the basis of their various Cas proteins into three major classes, CRISPR-Cas type I, II, and III (7), that have been further divided into initially 10 subclasses (IA-F, IIA-B, and IIIA-B) (7), with the number of newly defined subclasses constantly rising as more data about the systems are reported (10, 11).